06 March 2017

 ‘She’s the One’ is about two Italian-American brothers called Micky (Edward Burns) and Francis (Mike McGlone).
 Their father is likeable but quite controlling, and this has led to them veering in different directions career-wise.
 Micky, who is mostly quite laid-back, is a taxi driver in New York, while Francis has become a high-flying and materialistic businessman.

-We soon learn that Francis is married to an attractive woman (Jennifer Aniston) but has mostly lost interest in her, apparently because he spends so much time working, even taking his computer to bed.
+We soon learn that Francis is married to an attractive woman (Jennifer Aniston) but has mostly lost interest in her.
+This is apparently because he spends so much time working, even taking his computer to bed.
 Micky is not married.
 He was once engaged, but walked out on his fiancee after he found her in a compromising position with someone else…

 Cameron Diaz plays another extremely selfish and unpleasant character, one who made me cringe in almost every scene involving her.
 Chemistry is lacking between the various couples, and to have two out of the five principles dislikable made it a strange film to watch.